jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Next
     - What if you just HOLD RMB to move and it doesn't even path, it just moves you in that direction?
+        - TODO: if you die when moving by stepping on spikes the new move function overrides the animation and it stays walking
+        - TODO: Remove onMoveEvents? or add them to newly made `directMOve`
+        - TODO: Don't let player intentionally move into lava or through walls
+        - Show stamina bar above head when moving
     - bug: critical: Casting on self causes infinite recursion and kills self even if you only cast with one hurt
     - Controls could show on escape menu instead of always
     - Prevent hang on await